CycL

-CycL in computer science and artificial intelligence is an ontology language used by Doug Lenat's Cyc artificial intelligence project.
-Ramanathan V. Guha was instrumental in the design of early versions of the language.
-There is a close variant of CycL known as MELD.
+CycL in computer science and artificial intelligence, is an ontology language used by Douglas Lenat's Cyc artificial intelligence project.
+Ramanathan V. Guha was instrumental in designing early versions of the language.
+A close CycL variant exists named MELD.

 The original version of CycL was a frame language, but the modern version is not.
-Rather, it is a declarative language based on classical first-order logic, with extensions for modal operators and higher order quantification.
+Rather, it is a declarative language based on classical first-order logic, with extensions for modal logic operators and higher-order logic quantification.

 CycL is used to represent the knowledge stored in the Cyc Knowledge Base, available from Cycorp.
-The source code written in CycL released with the OpenCyc system is licensed as open source, to increase its usefulness in supporting the semantic web.
+The source code written in CycL released with the OpenCyc system is licensed as free and open-source software, to increase its usefulness in supporting the semantic web.